kwabenasapong/openpldoc/manual/source/install_linux.rst

 or the command line.
 Command line instructions will be included at the end of this section on Ubuntu and its variants.

-Ubuntu 12.10 or later
+Ubuntu 12.04 or later
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are using Ubuntu 12.10 or a more recent version then OpenLP is included in the standard distribution.
+If you are using Ubuntu 12.04 then OpenLP has been added to the backports packages and so is available with the appropriate setting below.

 Open up the software center by clicking on the :guilabel:`Software Center` icon in the Launcher if you are using the Unity desktop, or if you are using an